Full Stack Database and Web Application Expert

-- I was the second primary technical architect and developer for the National Pollen Database (NPDB; http://www.nationalpollen.com), a common data repository where collectors can host accurate allergen (pollen and mold) data, allowing researchers, clinicians, and others to perform rigorous analysis on a large scale, and allowing physicians to provide better care for people suffering asthma and other conditions.
-I took over maintenance of the NPDB from its initial developer, adding major new features and making it more robust.
-One major added feature was tracking the provenance of the allergen data.
-Another was generic support for accepting raw data artifacts in a variety of formats (MS Excel workbooks, HTML pages, PDFs, etc) with a variety of methods (email, web servers, file system, etc) and extracting their allergen data (species, count, date, location, etc).
-The project had 2 main functions, the first being an automated task for importing data, and the second being a REST API for other applications to query the database.
+- I was the second main developer for the National Pollen Database (NPDB; nee http://www.nationalpollen.com), where collectors host accurate pollen and mold data so physicians and others can better care for people suffering asthma etc. I added major features, such as tracking provenance of allergen data, generic support for importing multiple formats (MS Excel, HTML, PDFs, etc) with various methods (email, web servers, file system, etc) and extracting their data (species, count, date, location, etc).
+NPDB had 2 main parts, first being an automated task for importing data, and second being a REST API for other apps to query the database.

-- Added a feature to Asthma Ally (http://www.asthmaally.com).
+- Added a feature to Asthma Ally (nee http://www.asthmaally.com).
 This application was also a consumer of the NPDB.

 - Made several enhancements and bug fixes to Dataphor (http://dataphor.org), an open source database-centric application development platform.